Dataport/possible-x-piveau-ui/README.md

 This property contains information about themes used in piveau-hub-ui.

 ## header
-The theme of the `Header` component.
+The theme of the `Header` component

 <br><br>